Damico-Williams/Sprint-Challenge--JavaScript/README.md

 //c.this is the new Object created using new.

-//d.whenever call of apply is used.
+//d.whenever call or apply is used.

 5. Why do we need super() in an extended class?
-//super tells extends where to go and binds the parent.
+//super tells extends where to go and binds to the parent.

 ## Project Set up